Joanna KeelMay 22, 2024

 Without an AI-powered platform, you may be missing out on numerous impactful features that can help your team attract, engage, and convert top talent at scale.
 AI plays an influential role in creating positive candidate interactions at every stage of the recruitment process.
 Here’s how:

-Intelligent Search: AI offers intelligent search capabilities through best-in-class capabilities such as synonym recognition, query expansion, natural language processing, predictions and more, on a mass scale.
-This means that candidates are able to find relevant results for what they're looking for — regardless of how they may be referencing a role.
+Intelligent Search: AI offers intelligent search capabilities through best-in-class capabilities such as synonym recognition, query expansion, natural language processing, predictions, and more, on a mass scale.
+Think of high-volume hiring — a hot topic in the healthcare talent acquisition space.

-Actionable Insights: AI-powered insights like fit score help teams find new job seekers, reconnect with existing candidates, understand candidate intent, hiring trends in the candidate pipeline, and more.
+Actionable Insights: AI-powered insights help teams find new job seekers, reconnect with existing candidates, understand candidate intent, hiring trends in the candidate pipeline, and more.

 Resource: How to Become a Recruitment Marketing Leader with Newell Brands